 A healthy balance is necessary for a child to develop normally and happily.
 While implementing some of these practices will take effort and might be painful for a child and their parent, the child will thank the parent someday for helping them navigate through this ever-changing sea of technology.

 Turn screen time into scripture time.
-Join now and save $5 on the first month with coupon code: DNFIVE.
+Join now and get your first month free.